Article · Mar 27, 2026

 -- (No insert/update/delete policies.
 The absence is the lock.)

-This gives you a table that the application can write to (via the trigger, which runs as the function owner) but nobody can read except admins.
-Even an admin cannot insert, update, or delete rows in it, because no policy grants those actions.
+The application can write to audit.activity_log via the trigger (which runs as the function owner), but nobody can read except admins, and nobody can insert, update, or delete rows directly.

-If your compliance regime requires the audit log to be append-only at the database level (not just by policy), you can revoke UPDATE and DELETE from every role on audit.activity_log.
+If your compliance regime requires the audit log to be append-only at the database level rather than just by policy, revoke UPDATE and DELETE from every role on audit.activity_log.
 The trigger’s SECURITY DEFINER insert path still works because the function owner retains the insert grant.

 select